osotorrio/designpatterns/GangOfFour.Patterns/Creational/AbstractFactory/README.md

 -   There are 3 main actors, **client**, **factories** and **products**
 -   **Products** are objects which we would like to use from the client code.
 These products come in sets or families.
 A family of products are in some way conceptually related.
 -   The **client** code is an object which uses a family of products to do some business logic.
-We don't not like to modify the client code if a new family of products is added in the future.
+We don't want to modify the client code if a new family of products is added in the future.
 -   In general, the only responsibility of the **abstract factory** is to define a contract.
-This contract is used by the client code to obtain the family of products needed to deal with its business operations.
+This contract is used by the client code to obtain the family of products needed to deal with its business logic.
 -   Each **Concrete factory** knows exactly which set of products will make a family.
 The concrete factory has the responsibility to create that family of products.

-### Clues to recognize this pattern
+### Clues to recognize Abstract Factory pattern

-In this pattern you would have a high-level concept or theme which is composed of several objects.
-For instance, an user interface in a mobile phone is composed of different objects like buttons, text boxes, etc. A house is composed of different objects like windows, doors, walls, etc.
+1. You have a high-level concept or theme which is composed of several objects.
+For instance:

+    - An user interface in a mobile phone is composed of different objects like buttons, text boxes, etc.
-These objects which compose the high-level concept, even though they are completely different to each other, they still form a family of objects because they are conceptually related.
+    - A house is composed of different objects like windows, doors, walls, etc.

+2. This familly of objects, which compose the high-level concept, they share the same contract.
+For instance:

+    - A button in an Android application will have the same contract than a button in a iPhone application.
+Internally they render in different ways.
+    - A door in a mansion have the same contract than a door in an appartment.
+Internally they could open in different ways.

-Most probably it would be more than one family of objects.
-Or at least, the possibility of including more families in the future.
-For example, one family of buttons and text boxes for Android phones.
-Another family of buttons and text boxes for an iPhone.
-Each family, or variant, has different mechanisms to render in the UI.
+3. Thre is more than one type of family of objects, also called variants or themes.
+Or at least, there is the possibility of including more families with time.

-This is important, a button for an Android could have the same methods that a button for an iPhone, they share the same contract.
-But internally they will have different ways to render in the specific UI.
+    - Using Abstract Factory will avoid to change the client code when a new familly or theme is added to the system.

 ### When to use this pattern?